 - Right click on every image that appears to use a unique size on the page, and click Inspect.

 - Hover over the image url/address in the source, and see what size it is.

 - Make a note of every unique size you encounter.

 - If an image has the srcset attribute, with multiple images listed, look for the dimensions of each of the images listed in the srcset.

 When you have a complete list of all the sizes used on your site, there are two things you can do:

 First, you might find you want to adjust the dimensions for the default WordPress sizes to make them fit your page(s) better.
-Then, you'll want to visit the EWWW I.O. settings page, click on the Resize tab, and look through the full list of registered sizes.
+Then, you'll want to visit the EWWW IO settings page, click on the Resize tab (after enabling Ludicrous Mode), and look through the full list of registered sizes.
 Any that you could not find on your site, can be disabled.
 If you disable a size from being created, and you find out you need it later, you can run a plugin like Regenerate Thumbnails to get those sizes back.
-If you just disabled a size from being optimized and find you need it optimized, simply uncheck the appropriate size in the advanced EWWW I.O. settings, and then run a Bulk Optimize.
-EWWW will scan through your images, and find the new size(s) that you enabled so that they can be optimized.
+If you just disabled a size from being optimized and find you need it optimized, simply un-check the appropriate size in the EWWW IO settings, and then run a Bulk Optimize.
+EWWW IO will scan through your images, and find the new size(s) that you enabled so that they can be optimized.